Vega Weimaraners

 WEIMARANER HISTORY!

 The first breeding Weimaraners were imported to the United States in 1938 by Howard Knight, a dog fancier from Rhode Island.
 In 1942, The Weimaraner Club of America was formed and the breed standard was created.
-Later that year the breed was recognized by the AKC.
+Later that year the breed was recognized by Kennel Clubs.
 Weimaraners were shown at Westminster for the first time in 1943.
 A few years later, at the end of World War II, American service men returning from Europe bought more Weimaraners with them.